simonsmith/suitcss-utils-image/README.md

 ### Configuration

-#### Overriding the display property
+#### Overriding the display property on responsive images

-By default images are set to `display: block` but this can be overridden with another utility, such as [suitcss-utils-display](https://github.com/suitcss/utils-display)
+By default responsive images are set to `display: block` but this can be overridden with another utility, such as [suitcss-utils-display](https://github.com/suitcss/utils-display)

 ```css